 Add the oatmeal mixture and stir to combine.

-Bake for about 35 minutes or until a toothpick inserted in the center of the cake comes out clean.
+Bake for about 35 to 40 minutes depending on your oven or until a toothpick inserted in the center of the cake comes out clean.

 While the cake is baking, make the topping by combining all the ingredients in a bowl.